Duet3D/wiki-content/User_manual/Connecting_hardware/IO_Neopixel_DotStar.md

 ## Other outputs (RRF 3.5 and later)

-In RRF 3.5 and later, Neopixel LED strips can also be controlled by any pin that can be used as a low voltage digital output, on mainboards or expansion boards; for example an IO_OUT port on a Duet 3 series board.
+In RRF 3.5 and later, Neopixel LED strips can also be controlled by any pin that can be used as a low voltage digital output, on mainboards or expansion boards; for example an IO#.out port on a Duet 3 series board.

 Connect the LED strips as follows:
 * Connect the GND pin of the LED strip to an available GND pin on the Duet, or to a GND shared with the Duet GND.